 Transfer to Secondary School

 While it only seems like moments ago that your child was moving from their nursery to start at Chilton, the next stage of their education begins formally during Year 5 when you decide whether you want your child to take the Kent Test (often referred to as the 11+).
 Passing the Kent Test means your child is eligible to apply for a grammar school place.
-While the Kent Test itself takes place at the start of September, you must register your child's details at the start of June.
+While the Kent Test itself takes place at the start of September, you must register your child's details in June.
 The website below links you to Kent Admissions and contains key information for this process, which is known as P.E.S.E (Procedure for Entry to Secondary Education).
 There is also a useful leaflet at the bottom of this page that adds further explanation.

 Key Dates for current Year 5 pupils, starting secondary school in 2019: